 Now, let it bubble up before aerating it by adding a ladle to scoop some tea and ladle it from a distance a few times.
 You can also remove the teapot from heat and let the bubbles come down before doing it one more time.

-Finally, strain karak tea and serve with sugar to preference.
+Finally, strain karak tea and serve it with sugar, as you prefer.

 Karak Chai Variations